Overview

 Fran’s experience includes:

-• Guiding corporate compliance and risk assessment executives through the creation and implementation of data and information privacy programs and policies, with a particular focus on the use of disruptive technologies and artificial intelligence.
-She holds a Master of Laws in Cybersecurity and Data Privacy from Drexel University Thomas R. Kline School of Law.
+• Guiding corporate compliance and risk assessment executives through the creation and implementation of data and information privacy programs and policies, with a particular focus on the use of disruptive technologies and AI.
+She holds a Master of Laws in Cybersecurity and Data Privacy from Drexel University Thomas R. Kline School of Law and is certified by the International Association of Privacy Professionals (IAPP) as an AI Governance Professional.

-• Advising management and corporate boards of multinational and domestic corporations on all aspects of employment law.
+• Advising management and corporate boards of multinational and domestic corporations on corporate governance and the infusion and utilization of disruptive technologies in the workplace and consumer applications.

 • Litigating on behalf of domestic and global financial institutions and corporations in federal and state courts and before various federal securities exchanges in all aspects of workforce management.